testomatio/docs/src/content/docs/integrations/continuous-integration/azure.md

 ---
 title: Azure Pipelines
-description: Explore how to integrate continuous testing into your CI/CD pipeline using Testomat.io.
-This guide explains the setup process for Continuous Integration (CI), allowing users to connect their test management tool with popular CI tools like Jenkins, GitLab, and more.
-Learn how to automate test runs, manage reports, and streamline your testing workflows within a CI environment for effective test tracking and execution.
+description: Integrate Azure Pipelines with Testomat.io to automate test execution and reporting.
+This guide explains setting up CI connections, creating input variables, and configuring pipelines to run tests with tools like CodeceptJS, Jest, or Playwright.
+It also details passing custom variables and specifying branches for targeted testing.
 type: article
 url: https://docs.testomat.io/integrations/continuous-integration/azure
 head: